Timid-tec/ClanTag-Checker/README.md

 - sm_check_tag - Tag to check for switching (def. ☾MoonGlow☽ )

 ## How to Install
-- Donwload clantag-checker.smx and put into /csgo/addons/sourcemod/plugins
+- Donwload ClanTag-Checker.zip and decompile the .zip, then add ClanTag-Checker.smx in /csgo/addons/sourcemod/plugins
 - Configure settings by editing addons/sourcemod/configs/clantag.cfg

 ## Updates